April 8, 2022

 Having a good grasp of the different types of knowledge will help you understand the strengths and capabilities of your team, and better identify the best ways to share and transfer knowledge among them.
 This, in turn, will stimulate innovation and collaboration, which are both imperative to every company’s long-term success.
 Here, we’ll drill down and examine the most important types of knowledge, alongside some examples to help you understand them better.

-Explicit knowledge can be documented, shared, and transferred to your employees through a knowledge management tool, like EdApp.
+The explicit knowledge definition includes knowledge that can be documented, shared, and transferred to your employees through a knowledge management tool, like EdApp.
 This LMS platform takes pride in its rapid authoring tool, which is extremely easy to use.
 Similar to how you would use Microsoft Word or PowerPoint, all you need to do is plug in your knowledge base, customize the font and branding, and you’re all set.
 Powered by mobile-first technology, it’s extremely easy to use for knowledge-transfer and knowledge-sharing.
 Your employees can access your company’s knowledge base anytime and anywhere using the devices they prefer.

 Implicit knowledge, in its most basic form, is the application of explicit knowledge.
-It is achieved by taking explicit knowledge and utilizing it to perform a specific task.
+These two types of knowledge are interconnected but implicit knowledge is achieved by taking explicit knowledge and utilizing it to perform a specific task.
 Let’s say, you wanted to learn how to drive a car.
 Your explicit knowledge is gained by reading the driving manual.
 Implicit knowledge, on the other hand, is acquired by applying your explicit knowledge into practice, which in this case is driving a real car.

 While it can be difficult to document and capture this form of knowledge which is a major distinction from the others, implicit knowledge remains shareable and transferable.
 For example, you have an employee with the same task as the others, but he/she executes it more efficiently.
 In other words, this individual may have obtained a different implicit knowledge than the rest of your team members.
 Through proper process documentation, this type of knowledge can be shared with everyone.
 Bottom line, it’s possible for all of your employees to apply this implicit knowledge to their workflow and improve their daily performance.